 Unit conversion is a common task in our day-to-day lives.
-In countless situations, you may need to convert decimal feet to feet-inches, and this is where Microsoft Excel excels.
-With this intention, this article wishes to show you 3 methods of converting decimal feet to feet-inches using Excel.
+In countless situations, you may need to convert decimal feet to feet inches, and this is where Microsoft Excel excels.
+With this intention, this article wishes to show you 4 methods of converting decimal feet to feet-inches using Excel.

-3 Methods to Convert Decimal Feet to Feet and Inches in Excel
+How to Convert Decimal Feet to Feet and Inches in Excel: 4 Methods

 Throughout this article, we will use the table below which shows the Employee Names and their corresponding Heights in feet, in this case, our goal is to convert the Height from feet to feet-inches.

 - Firstly, select a cell, as an example I have selected the D5 cell.